Shoulder Impingement, Symptoms, Cause & Treatment Options

 Symptoms Of An Impingement Syndrome

-Symptoms of shoulder impingement vary among different individuals.
-The location can be at the front of the shoulder or the top of the shoulder depending on the tendon affected.
 However, in some cases, the pain may radiate to the arm or elbow.
-Some patients will complain of having difficulty in carrying out daily tasks such as removing their shirt or lifting up their shoulder.
-In more severe cases, some patients even experience pain while sleeping on the affected arm which disturbs their sleep.
+Some patients will complain of having difficulty in carrying out daily tasks such as removing their shirt or lifting their shoulder.
+In more severe cases, some patients even experience pain while sleeping on the affected arm, which disturbs their sleep.
 Whereas some patients only feel the pain when they lift heavy objects.

 Best Clinical Non-surgical Treatment for Shoulder Pain and Impingements